JacquesCarette/Drasil/People/Jason/thesis/chapters/Chapter Take Homes and Outlines.md

     (ChunkDB).
 To remedy this, we may ignore the type of stored chunks and rely on typed references that can interpret the chunks as originally needed.

-    Outline: The majority of this chapter will be about the "take-home" message, and then continue to mention some residual issues: What makes up a chunk?
+    Outline: The majority of this chapter will be about the “take-home” message, and then continue to mention some residual issues: What makes up a chunk?
     What is a UID?
-How should information be encoded in Drasil?
+How should we encode information in Drasil?

 7. Future Work: